joaen/maya-auto-lip-sync/README.md

 2. Click *Save pose* and choose which path you want to save the pose file to.

 ## How to load a pose
-1. Click *Load pose* and select which pose you wish to load.
+1. Click *Load pose* and select which pose file you wish to load.
-2. The saved pose will be applied to the rig controllers referenced in the pose file.
+2. The stored pose will be applied to the rig controllers referenced in the pose file.